Lee Greenwood: Theater

-In 1995, Greenwood took a break from his touring schedule and built a theater in Sevierville, Tennessee, which opened its doors in April 1996 giving Greenwood the opportunity to perform daily shows, in addition to being with his family.
-According to an article in the Wilkes-Barre Times Leader, Greenwood had considered building the 1,800-seat theater in Minneapolis; San Antonio; Myrtle Beach, South Carolina; and Branson, Missouri.
-He eventually settled on eastern Tennessee as the most lucrative area: “The numbers in east Tennessee were far greater than anywhere else in the country, except Orlando, Florida, as a destination point for entertainment,” Greenwood said, lauding its proximity to Gatlinburg and Pigeon Forge, Tennessee.
+In 1995, Greenwood took a break from his touring schedule and built a theater in Sevierville, Tennessee, which opened its doors in April 1996 giving him the opportunity to perform daily shows in addition to being with his family.
+According to an article in the Wilkes-Barre Times Leader, Greenwood had considered building the 1,800-seat theater in Minneapolis, San Antonio; Myrtle Beach, South Carolina; and Branson, Missouri.
+He eventually settled on eastern Tennessee as being the most lucrative area: “The numbers in east Tennessee were far greater than anywhere else in the country, except Orlando, Florida, as a destination point for entertainment,” Greenwood said, lauding its proximity to Gatlinburg and Pigeon Forge, Tennessee.
 The Lee Greenwood Theater operated for five seasons, then closed for Greenwood to continue touring.
 The former theater building now hosts a church.

 Controversy

 In May 2021, to commemorate the September 11 attacks, Greenwood published the God Bless the U.S.A.
 Bible.
-This edition of the Bible has the U.S. flag on its leather cover and includes the texts of the Declaration of Independence, the Constitution, the Bill of Rights, the Pledge of Allegiance, and the chorus of "God Bless the USA" in Greenwood's handwriting.
-These augmentations have sparked controversy among certain Christians, who argue that it violates Scriptural prohibitions, such as those contained in Deuteronomy 4:2 and Revelation 22:18, against "add[ing] anything" to "the commands of the Lord your God."
-The text of the Bible was intended to be the New International Version, but Zondervan, the division of HarperCollins that owns the rights to the New International Version, withheld them rather than associate Christianity with American jingoism, and it used the King James Version, which is in the public domain in the United States.
-It created further controversy in 2024 when then-former president and presidential candidate Donald Trump promoted a new edition printed in China and sold at a 1600 percent markup.
+The edition of the Bible has the U.S. flag on its leather cover and includes the texts of the Declaration of Independence, the Constitution, the Bill of Rights, the Pledge of Allegiance, and a chorus of "God Bless the USA" in Greenwood's handwriting.
+The augmentations have sparked controversy among certain Christians, who argue that it violates Scriptural prohibitions, such as those contained in Deuteronomy 4:2 and Revelation 22:18, against "add(ing) anything" to "the commands of the Lord your God."
+The text of Greenwood's edition of the Bible was intended to be the New International Version, but rights holder Zondervan declined to allow its use.
+Greenwood's Bible instead used the King James Version, which is in the public domain in the United States.
+Greenwood's Bible reappeared in the news during 2024 when Donald Trump promoted a new edition printed in China and sold at a 1600 percent markup.

 Family

-Greenwood is married to former Miss Tennessee USA Kimberly Payne, his fourth wife but fifth marriage, who is 25 years his junior.
-They have two sons together, Dalton and Parker.
+Greenwood has been married five times to four women.
 He married his first wife Edna at age 17, whom he divorced and remarried.
-The second was Melanie Cronk, and the third was Roberta Taylor.
+His second wife was Melanie Cronk, and the third was Roberta Taylor.
 He has four children from his earlier marriages.

+Greenwood and former Miss Tennessee USA Kimberly Payne are married; she is 25 years his junior.
+They have two children.